theblitz/ObservableCollections/README.md

 The properties will only have relevant values.
 If no value applies to the property for the method called then the equivalent value will be null

+Note:

+The called will happen BEFORE control is returned to the code that called the method that made the change.
+You have to use the above values if you wish to see the values returned from the method.

 ### Example

 ```